-Log cabins reward attentive owners with decades of service—and punish neglect with expensive failures that proper maintenance would have prevented.
-The key is establishing a systematic approach that addresses everything at appropriate intervals rather than reacting to problems after they’ve become serious.
+As someone who’s maintained the same cabin for fifteen years now, I can tell you that log cabins reward attentive owners with decades of service—and punish neglect with expensive failures that proper maintenance would have prevented.
+I learned everything the hard way before establishing a systematic approach that addresses everything at appropriate intervals rather than reacting to problems after they’ve become serious.
 This annual schedule catches issues early while they’re still manageable.

 Spring: Recovery from Winter

 Spring maintenance focuses on assessing winter damage and preparing for the active season.
-As snow melts and temperatures moderate, walk the entire exterior looking for issues that developed during cold months.
+As snow melts and temperatures moderate, I walk the entire exterior looking for issues that developed during cold months.
+That’s what makes spring opening so critical—you’re essentially surveying what winter did to your cabin.

 Examine the roof carefully.
 Ice dams may have lifted shingles or damaged flashing.
 Snow loads might have stressed rafters.
 Clear accumulated debris from roof surfaces, clean gutters and downspouts, and verify that drainage directs water well away from foundation and log walls.